Hyp3r12/PoE2Watch/README.md

 ## Project Principles

-PoE2Watch is designed to be:
+PoE2Watch is meant to stay:

 - Read-only
 - Self-hosted first
-- Community driven
+- Useful before fancy
 - Open source
 - Respectful of Grinding Gear Games' policies
-- Built by players, for players
+- Clear about what it is doing

 PoE2Watch never automates gameplay, never controls the game client, and never performs trades.